hongjinn/myproject-django-mod_wsgi-apache/README.md

 # Website from scratch

 Create and deploy a Django website with a pretty domain name and https.
-Last updated: 6/10/20

 * Django 3.0.7
 * Apache 2